Back

 Patients with kidney and liver problems

-• If you or your child have kidney problems, the dose may be reduced. different content of the active substance or another medicine.
-Your doctor may choose a different concentration of the active substance or a different medicine.
+• If you or your child have kidney problems, the dose may be reduced. different strength of the active substance or another medicine.
+Your doctor may choose a different strength of the active substance or a different medicine.

-• If you or your child have liver problems, more frequent blood tests may be needed to monitor how their liver is working.
+• If you or your child has liver problems, more frequent blood tests may be needed to monitor how their liver is functioning.

 How to use A moxiclav